Frequently Asked Questions

 There is no "best" major or minor for law school.
 Typical majors of those interested in law school range from political science, history, business, economics, English, and criminal justice to biology, chemistry, engineering, art, music, math, nursing, and a host of other majors.

 As there is no "best" major or minor for law school, you are encouraged to select a major and minor that you are interested in and take courses which require you to advance your writing and public speaking skills while also developing your reading comprehension, research, and analytical skills.
-If you are uncertain as to your major, please contact the office of Career Services by visiting their website or by calling (256) 782-5482 so that their staff can assist you with a personality and interest inventory that can guide you in selecting a major that is best suited for you.
+If you need assistance in deciding the best major for your goals, please contact the Career Advisor in your academic College for assistance with this.
+Career Advisors for your College are located on your College home page and are also listed in My JSU.

 An updated list of courses across various disciplines is shared each semester during the free, practice LSAT sessions.
 This list is regularly updated to reflect feedback from our graduating seniors and our alumni who are enrolled in law school or who are employed in the field of law.
 However, courses which develop comprehensive reading skills, critical thinking, and effective writing skills are a necessity in preparing for law school.